okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 You cannot edit the stack itself later, you need to just re-update the stack by uploading a new file.

 The stack itself can clean up instances after itself too.

+## YAML Intro

+You can use YAML or JSON for writing it - but JSON is tough for it